 - Your employer pays your wage and trains you at work.
 A manager will mentor you throughout your training.

 - The training provider delivers your tuition.
 A liaison officer will support, coach and mentor you while you're studying.
 They'll work with your employer to make sure your apprenticeship stays on track.

 - AAT supports you during your apprenticeship and study with e-learning, study support and your AAT student membership.

-- As an apprentice, you learn on the job, develop knowledge and skills, gain an AAT Accounting Qualification and earn money - all at the same time.
+- As an apprentice you'll learn on the job, develop knowledge and skills, gain a qualification and earn money, all at the same time.